pradyuns/clip_bot/README.md

 ## Project Overview

-`clip_bot` is a tool designed to automate the creation of highlight clips from Kick.com, Twitch.com, and YouTube.com streams.
+`clip_bot` is a tool designed to automate the creation of highlight clips from Kick.com streams.
 It leverages Python to capture and create clips based on chat activity and artificial intelligence.

 ## Key Components